SaarDavid97/SuperBuddy/README.md

 5. **Configure Environment Variables:**

 The backend application requires certain environment variables to be set.
-Create a .env file in the root of the iis_backend directory and add the following variables:
+Create a .env file in the root of the Backend directory and add the following variables:
 ```
 EDAMAM_APP_ID=value
 EDAMAM_API_KEY=value
 GOOGLE_API_KEY=value
 ```
-The values are provided inside the final report we've submitted in Moodle
+The values are provided inside the final report we've submitted in Moodle.

 6. **Start the backend server:**